HEASARC/heasarc-tutorials/pySAS_pipeline_testing.md

 #           'w2sigmpro', 'w2snr', 'w2rchi2', 'rchi2', 'cc_flags', 'ph_qual', 'mjd']] # limiting to specific columns

-# Now, NGC 4945 is in the southern hemisphere, so ZTF
+# Now, NGC 4945 is in the southern hemisphere, # Now, NGC 4945 is in the southern hemisphere, so ZTF naturally returns nothing.
+Similarly, 2MASS unfortunately does not
+# return anything because it does not cover this portion of the sky.
+We probably don't even really need to do these queries... we could simply tell the user
+# that NGC 4945 does not have coverage.

 neo
 ```